 This is in contrast to many first-generation open-source vendors, where such strategy would actually lower their revenue and profit from support contracts.

-All our software and documentation is truly free to download from public open source repositories (currently SourceForge and GitHub), without registration or teasing private information out of our potential customers.
-We trust you, because the sustainability and thriving of our business is ultimately in your own best interest as well.
+All our software and documentation is truly free to download from public open source repositories (currently GitHub and SourceForge), without registration or teasing private information out of our potential customers.
+We trust you, because the sustainability of our business is ultimately in your own best interest as well.

 Our customers fund our daily operations by purchasing commercial licenses for our software.
 We answer to them — not investors, the stock market, or a board of directors.

-We believe everyone is entitled to the best price we can offer.
+We believe all of our customers are entitled to the best price we can offer.
+We treat everyone equally and we don’t offer special prices.
 Our prices are open and transparent, published right on our site.

-Dr. Miro M. Samek is the creator of the open source QP active object frameworks as well as the free QM modeling tool.
-His practical books about UML state machines, active objects (actors), and event-driven frameworks for embedded systems are among the most popular on the market.
-Miro has also published dozens of technical articles for Embedded Systems Programming/Design, Dr. Dobb’s Journal, and a column for C/C++ Users Journal.
+Dr. Miro Samek is an expert in programming real-time embedded (RTE) systems.
+His practical books about UML state machines and active objects (actors) have introduced the concept of modern embedded systems programming.
+Miro has also published dozens of technical articles for Embedded Systems Programming/Design, Dr. Dobb’s Journal, C/C++ Users Journal, and, more recently, online for Embedded.com.
+He also presented at several Embedded Systems Conferences.
+Since 2013, Miro has taught the popular, still ongoing “Modern Embedded Systems Programming” course on YouTube.
 His extensive industry experience ranges from safety-critical software development at GE Medical Systems through real-time embedded software design at two Silicon Valley companies specializing in GPS technologies.
-Software he wrote continues to power millions of products.
-Dr. Samek earned his Ph.D. in nuclear physics at GSI (Darmstadt, Germany).
+His software continues to power billions of embedded devices.
+Miro earned his Ph.D. in nuclear physics at GSI (Darmstadt, Germany).